MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

     ```

-* Create `prompts/qa/config.json` file and add the following code to connect with the data source:
+* Create the `prompts/qa/config.json` file and add the following code to connect with the data source:

     ```json
     {